 Do you constantly struggle to maintain your concentration when working on important tasks or projects?
 Are you someone with a short attention span, prone to being easily distracted?
 Many people assume that focus is a trait you’re either born with or not, but the truth is that your ability to concentrate on a task ultimately boils down to your level of enjoyment while doing it.

 For example, when you’re reading a book that you like, or watching a movie that you’ve been eagerly awaiting for months, concentration almost comes naturally—you’re not even aware that you’re engrossed in what you’re doing.
-In contrast, when you’re assigned to read an essay for a class paper, concentration feels more like a chore.
+In contrast, even if you don’t have ADHD, when you’re assigned to read an essay for a class paper, concentration feels more like a chore.

 The difference is in how you view both tasks.
 But the good news is that there are ways to apply the same kind of focus you get while reading a riveting book to other areas of your life.